 - If the patient accepts the solution, then the implementation of the treatment starts.
 The augmented doctor governs that implementation.

-- When a treatment is completed, the augmented doctor integrates all new information about the patient, so that the AS-IS situation is always up to date.
+- The augmented doctor integrates all new information about the patient, so that the AS-IS and TO-BE situations are up to date.